 The high cost of analyzing and inspecting structures on a regular basis to ensure structural integrity has plagued industries that rely on the soundness of these structures.
-Structures such as buildings, oil rigs, aircraft and the like require periodic analyses and inspections to uncover potential weaknesses that endanger the safety of the personnel who use these structures.
+Structures such as buildings, oil rigs, aircraft and the like require periodic analyses and inspections to uncover potential weak- 30 nesses that endanger the safety of the personnel who use these

-However, when periodic analyses and inspections are conducted, large amounts of data are generated, and a need arises to collate and correlate the data to assess the structure effectively.
+However, when periodic analyses and inspections are conducted, large amounts of data are generated, and a need arises to collate and correlate the data to assess the structure effec- 35 tively.
 The data analysis is typically complex because it involves multiple key parameters, spanning different tables across various databases.
-In addition, various data formats are used to present data, including tabulated text data, annotated engineering drawings, photographic records, graphical plots, audio and videotaped records.
+In addition, various data formats are used to present data, including tabulated text data, annotated engineering drawings, photographic records, graphical plots, 40 audio and videotaped records.

 Current software offerings only provide a single set or dimension of correlated and collated data at a time.
-Data are usually presented in a two dimensional grid, and as a result, the user has to look at the correlated data in piecemeal fashion, i.e., one set of correlated data presented in one grid at a time.
+Data are usually presented in a two dimensional grid, and as a result, the user has to look at the correlated data in piecemeal fash- 45 OLAP cube) at run time, in response to a data query by a user, ion, i.e., one set of correlated data presented in one grid at a time.

 In addition, another problem presented by current software products is the lack of flexibility in querying data.
-While current software products can perform complex collation and correlation of data derived from a large and disparate set of databases, the databases have to be pre-45 configured at the design-time of the information systems.
-For example, a pre-configured query may provide the user with information that correlates parts in an aircraft with the respective part number from the part manufacturer.
-However, unless the relevant databases have been preconfigured at design-time, the user will be unable to obtain information that correlates parts in an aircraft with the respective repair history for each part.
-Thus, a user cannot reorient the data with respect to a new criterion or a new database that is not known and selected in the design phase 55 queries. of the information system.
+While current software products can perform complex collation and 50 correlation of data derived from a large and disparate set of databases, the databases have to be pre-configured at the design-time of the information systems.
+For example, a preconfigured query may provide the user with information that correlates parts in an aircraft with the respective part number 55 from the part manufacturer.
+However, unless the relevant databases have been pre-configured at design-time, the user will be unable to obtain information that correlates parts in an aircraft with the respective repair history for each part.
+Thus, a user cannot reorient the data with respect to a new criterion 60 or a new database that is not known and selected in the design phase of the information system.
 As a result, the user is unable to perform ad-hoc querying at run-time.

 Furthermore, current software products do not allow the user to update the correlated data from the data display.
-Instead, current software products provide a preprocessed 60 display form of the data in a database, and any updates to the data must be applied directly to the database, rather than through the pre-processed display form of the data presented to the user.
+65 Instead, current software products provide a pre-processed display form of the data in a database, and any updates to the data must be applied directly to the database, rather than through the pre-processed display form of the data presented to the user.

-For example, the user may be presented with a pre-65 processed grid that shows the parts of an aircraft, correlated to the respective inventory level for each part of the aircraft.
+For example, the user may be presented with a pre-pro-5 cessed grid that shows the parts of an aircraft, correlated to the respective inventory level for each part of the aircraft.
 If the user decides to update the inventory level for a specific part, the user cannot simply update the pre-processed grid that shows the correlated data.
 Instead, the user has to gain access to the original source database that supplies the inventory data, and update that database as necessary.
 Another database has to be constructed and populated to track and store both the history of the correlated data and the decisions that are made as a result of this secondary data analysis.
 In addition, to view the updated data for the specific part, the pre-processed grid has to be recreated before the updated inventory data can be presented to the user.